Northstrix/ESP8266-based_40_channel_Wi-Fi_relay/README.md

 <br>
 Attention: I don't own anything from circuitspedia.com.
 I just provided you with a link to an external source.
 <br>
-All of the material related to "Light Activated Switch Without Relay" belongs to circuitspedia.com
+All of the material related to "Light Activated Switch Without Relay" belongs to circuitspedia.com and its affiliates.